-Much to animal lovers’ dismay everywhere, the property owner, aka your landlord, can prohibit pets on the property.
-After all, they are ultimately responsible for the repair and upkeep of the dwelling, and while you might know your well-trained dog won’t hurt anything, some landlords have been burned by irresponsible pet owners.
+Much to animal lovers’ dismay everywhere, the property owner, a.k.a. your home provider, can prohibit pets on the property.
+After all, they are ultimately responsible for repairs and upkeep of your home, and while you might know your well-trained companion won’t hurt anyone, some landlords have been burned by irresponsible pet owners.

-It’s also vital to note that your landlord can limit the number of pets you keep.
-According to the city housing authority, for example, each household may keep one dog or cat in a NYCHA property.
-However, per the Humane Society, many domestic animals do better in pairs — negotiate with your private landlord if you have siblings.
+Maybe your home provider hasn't banned pets at large but they can limit the number of domestic animals you have in your home, too.
+According to the city housing authority, for example, each household may keep one dog or cat in an NYCHA property.
+But we all know—and the Humane Society confirms it, too—that many domestic animals do better in pairs.

-Some municipalities also have pet breed bans in place.
-In New York, for example, NYCHA properties prohibit Dobermans, pit bulls and rottweilers that weren’t grandfathered before Feb.
-1, 2010.
-Private landlords may also set breed restrictions or weight limits for their properties, which usually apply to the aforementioned breeds as well.
+Some municipalities also put pet breed bans in place.
+In New York, for example, NYCHA properties prohibit Dobermans, Pit bulls, and Rottweilers that weren’t grandfathered in before February 2010.
+Private landlords may also set breed restrictions or weight limits for their properties, too.

-City dwellers with larger dogs may have a harder time securing a rental property that allows their pet.
-However, if you’re prepared to prove good training, provide references and introduce your dog, you can still try and win over a hesitant landlord.
+City dwellers with larger dogs may have a harder time securing rental properties that allow their pets.
+However, if you’re prepared to provide references and prove good training, you may be able to win over a hesitant home provider.
 Just be prepared to work harder for each apartment search.

-Such animals are not really considered “pets.”
-These support animals are necessary and allowed into public spaces such as movie theaters and banks, and landlords can’t discriminate against service dog owners.
+Service animals are not always considered “pets” as they're necessary companions to those with disabilities and allowed into public spaces such as movie theaters and banks, Home providers can’t discriminate against service animal owners.

 The ADA doesn’t specify which disabilities you can use assistive animals to treat.
 However, the law recognizes mental disorders as conditions that substantially limit one or more major life activity.

 Emotional support animals must be certified by a licensed medical professional.
 Courts do, however, recognize that many people can certify nearly any pet as an ESA by paying a nominal online fee.
-You should understand that claiming your pet is an ESA to avoid a fee or pet ban—rather than for a legitimate need—constitutes an abuse of the rules and could result in someone who needs assistance being denied in the future.
+You should understand that claiming your pet is an ESA to avoid a fee or pet ban—rather than for a legitimate need—constitutes as an abuse of the rules and could result in someone who needs assistance being denied in the future.

 Tips for Negotiating With Your Landlord

-If you rent from public agencies, you have little leeway to change the rules.
-However, folks with private landlords can make pleas to keep their pets with a few negotiating tips.
+If you rent from public agencies, you may not be able to change or negotiate having a pet.
+However, renters with private home providers can make pleas to keep their pets with a few negotiating tips.

-The first step is to develop communication and trust with your landlord.
-Landlords benefit from tenants who are honest, timely and responsible—and displaying these qualities can make your pitch more palatable.
+The first step is to develop communication and trust with your home provider as they benefit from tenants who are honest, timely and responsible—and displaying these qualities can make your pitch more palatable.
 Then, carefully lay out your pet’s degree of training and personal characteristics.

 If you’re handy, offer to take over minor maintenance tasks in exchange for waiving the pet fee.
 Another option is to assume, in writing, full liability for all pet-related damages.
-Be aware—this route may open you up to hefty charges if your dog destroys a hardwood floor.
+Be aware—this route may open you up to hefty charges if your pet destroys a hardwood floor.